KPrince-coder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6.Function draws a straight line in the terminal.
 7.Draws a diagonal line on the terminal.
 8.Prints a square, followed by a new line.
+9.A program that prints the numbers from 1-100, followed by a new line.
+  For multiples of three, print 'Fizz' instead of the number and for the multiples of five print 'Buzz'.
+  For numbers which are multiples of both three and five print 'FizzBuzz'.